vera/recipes/README.md

 * Uses a SQLite/PostgreSQL database to store the recipes

+* Uses CarrierWave to upload pictures to Cloudinary

 * Uses Rspec and Cucumber for testing

 * Based on the [Rails Girls Workshop Tutorial](http://guides.railsgirls.com/app)